Saturday, September 28, 2024

 Ben insists, however, that he and Charlie need to talk after school in the music room, a meeting to which Charlie hesitantly agrees to.
 Nick happens to watch him enter the music room after classes, and follows out of curiosity.

-When Charlie refuses to let him kiss him, Ben insists that he’s obviously scared of getting caught, which is also how explains Charlie’s insistence that break up.
+When Charlie refuses to let him kiss him, Ben insists that he’s obviously scared of getting caught, which is how he also how explains Charlie’s insistence that they break up.
 Charlie points out, however, that everyone in school knows he’s gay, and that it’s obviously Ben who’s afraid of being found out.
 Charlie explains how hurt he was about the hallway incident and that Ben has not even told him about his girlfriend.

 Ben insists that he’s just not yet ready to “come out,” that he’s “figuring out his sexuality.”
 But Charlie vehemently insists that it’s not that.
 If it were just matter of figuring things out, he would have been there for him, of all people he’s someone who knows how it feels.
 What’s hurt Charlie is that Ben has never cared about his feelings.
 They meet up when Ben wants to, where he wants, when Ben feels like kissing a boy.